Investigation underway at Coconut Creek landfill in search for missing Alabama mother

 The bureau arrived with several trucks and set up tents and other large equipment for what could be a weekslong search, if not longer.

-Investigators said Cavett travelled to South Florida from Alabama to meet a self-proclaimed witch, Shannon Ryan.
+Investigators said Cavett traveled to South Florida from Alabama to meet Shannon Ryan, a self-proclaimed witch.

-Detectives believe Ryan is connected to the disappearance of Cavett and has since been arrested for the kidnapping of Cavett’s two-year-old son.
+Detectives believe Ryan is connected to the disappearance of Cavett and has since been arrested for the kidnapping of Cavett’s 2-year-old son.

 Cavett’s son was found wandering the streets of Miramar on his own.
+Cavett’s family traveled to South Florida over the summer to plead for their loved one’s return.

-Ryan took to social media and claimed he was the last person to see Cavett.
+Ryan took to social media in August and claimed he was the last person to see Cavett.

 The FBI said surveillance cameras captured Ryan tossing trash into a dumpster at the same gas station Cavett was last seen alive.